cs1302uga/cs1302-hw7.6/README.md

      * If clicking this button causes the size to decrease to an amount such that a subsequent click would cause the `ImageView` size to become zero (or negative), then disable the button.
 In other words, do not let the size of the `ImageView` reach zero (or less).
-     * If the first button (i.e., the one for increasing size) is disabled, then enable it.
+     * If the first button (i.e., the one for increasing size) is disabled, enable it.

    * __Actual Size:__
      The third button (i.e., the one with [`photo_size_actual.png`](resources/photo_size_actual.png))